 Mrs. O'Leary's Cow Crust

 Most spice rubs are a mix of herbs and spices and we rub them into the meat before cooking.
-This rub starts out that way, but then we transform it into a thick oil-based paste.
-The idea is, because most of the ingredients are oil soluble, by mixing them in oil we can extract more flavors and get them into the little pits and cracks on the surface of the meat.
-Normally marinades and rubs don't go very deep into the meat, but they can change the composition of the surface, and the use of oil helps transmit heat to the surface, fills the microscopic gaps on the surface with fat and flavor, and enhances browning and crust formation by simulating the effects of frying.
-The key is to pat the meat dry before adding the oiled rub.
+This rub starts out that way, but then we transform it into a thick paste.
+The idea is, by mixing them in water we can extract more flavors and get them into the little pits and cracks on the surface of the meat.
+Normally marinades and rubs don't go very deep into the meat, but they can change the composition of the surface, and the use of water fills the microscopic gaps on the surface with flavor, and enhances browning and crust formation.

 Beef Rub Recipe

 Makes. a bit more than 4 tablespoons of dry rub, enough for an 10 to 12 pounds of beef after trimming.